Nordfjordeid: The Opera House

 The local opera company known as Opera Nordfjord has annual productions in the building.
-Both Operas and Operettas are produced, alongside family productions such as musicals and ballet productions.
+Both opera and operetta are produced, alongside family productions such as musicals and ballet productions.
 The productions are a hybrid of professional soloists in cooperation with the local amateur choir.

 Opera Nordfjord

 The initiative for opera in a remote place with only 3,000 inhabitants is owed to Kari Standal Pavelich who organises the productions and also founded the Nordfjord Opera Company.
 She plays the violin in the orchestra, her husband Michael conducts.
 Vakre kostymer - Hoffmanns Eventyr | Fantastiske kostymer - Hoffmanns Eventyr.
 Sjå intervju med Kari Standal Pavelich frå kostymelageret til Opera Nordfjord | By Opera Nordfjord | Facebook A 2016 performance of Jacques Offenbach's Tales of Hoffmann was reviewed in a German opera blog.